Amman: Climate

 Amman features a hot-summer Mediterranean climate (Köppen: Csa) in its western and northern neighborhoods, while its eastern and southern neighborhoods experience a semi-arid climate (Köppen: BSh/BSk).

 The summer season in Amman is moderately long, characterized by mild heat and refreshing breezes.
 However, occasional heatwaves may occur during this period.
 Spring is brief yet warm, with temperatures reaching highs of 28 °C (82 °F).
 This season typically commences between April and May, lasting for about a month.
 Winter usually sets in around the end of November, extending through early to mid-March.
 During winter, temperatures typically hover around or below 17 °C (63 °F), with sporadic snowfall occurring once or twice a year.

+Spring in affluent Dabouq neighborhood in west Amman.

 The average annual rainfall in Amman is around 385 mm (15 in), with great variations between different parts of the city.
 The western areas receive more than 500 mm (20 in) of rainfall, whereas the eastern areas receive less than 250 mm (10 in).
 Rainfall primarily occurs between November and April, and periodic droughts are not uncommon.

 Amman experiences heavy fog on about 120 days each year.
 The city's diverse weather conditions are heavily influenced by differences in elevation.
 While snow might accumulate in the higher-altitude western and northern regions of Amman (with an average altitude of 1,000 m or 3,300 ft above sea level), the city center (at an elevation of 700 m or 2,300 ft) might experience rainfall simultaneously.
 This variation in elevation leads to extreme microclimates within Amman, with each district having its own distinct weather patterns.